GathuE/Day_Care_Management_System/README.md

 # How It Works

-The program currently has 3 users :
+The program currently has 4 users :
 1. Accountant
 2. Administrator
 3. HR
+4. Secretary

 There is a "new_user_files_here" folder that you can use to add an extra user logic.